-This smoked 7-bone chuck roast is rubbed with fresh garlic before adding the dry spices, then cooked low and slow using oak wood chips.
+This beef roast is rubbed with fresh garlic before dusting with the dry rub.
+The 7-bone chuck is then cooked low and slow using oak wood chips.

-A Santa Maria tri tip is cooked using the traditional Californian seasonings and wood smoke flavor.
-Cooked to medium-rare, it's tender and juicy.
+A Santa Maria tri tip is cooked using traditional Californian seasonings, with oak-smoke for flavor.
+Smoked to medium-rare, it's tender and juicy.

-After being seasoned with a dry rub, this smoked cross rib roast is topped with slices of bacon, which bastes the meat and adds additional flavor.
+After being seasoned with a dry rub, this smoked beef roast is topped with slices of bacon, which bastes the meat and adds incredible flavor.

-Seasoned with salt, pepper and garlic, this recipe for a standing rib roast is then slow smoked using fruit wood, either apple or pear, until it reaches rare to medium-rare.
+Seasoned with salt, pepper and garlic, this recipe for a standing rib roast is then slow smoked using fruit wood, either apple or pear, until it reaches rare to medium-rare perfection.

 London broil is made using either top round roast or a flank steak.
 Marinated overnight, this beef recipe is then cooked in the smoker, or grill-smoked for a shorter time.

-The tri-tip, technically known as "Beef loin, bottom sirloin butt, tri-tip" is the tensor fasciae latae muscle from the sirloin section.
+This cut of beef, officially called a beef loin, bottom sirloin butt, tri-tip, is the tensor fasciae latae muscle from the subprimal sirloin.
 Quite a mouthful for something so tasty!

-There are quite a few varieties of chuck roast, and all are good for cooking in the smoker.
-In this recipe the chuck is wrapped in foil after a few hours of smoking to shorten cook time.
+There are several different cuts of beef chuck, and all are great for smoking.
+In this recipe the chuck roast is wrapped in foil after a few hours of smoking to shorten cook time.

-A true prime rib is an expensive cut that's worth the price.
-This recipe is dry aged in the refrigerator before smoking to help concentrate flavor and increase tenderness.
+A true prime rib is an expensive cut that's worth the expense.
+The beef is dry aged in the refrigerator before smoking to help concentrate flavor and increase tenderness.

 Smoke a chuck roast for hours and hours, shred it and add some sauce.
-Plop a generous amount on white bread buns for sandwiches that will definitely satisfy your hunger!
+Plop a gob on a white bread bun for sandwich that will definitely satisfy your hunger!

 The picture above is of a few leftover ribs from two slabs of mesquite smoked ribs I cooked up today.
 I was fighting to keep the wind off of my Char-Broil gas smoker, but in the final analysis, the ribs turned out pretty darned good!